hl7au/au-fhir-base/input/pagecontent/generalguidance.md

 **AFMM 1** DRAFT 0 PLUS the artefact produces no warnings or errors during the build process that have not been accepted by the responsible WG; and the responsible WG has indicated that they consider the artefact substantially complete and ready for implementation.

-**AFMM 2** AFMM 1 PLUS the artefact has been tested and successfully supports interoperability among at least three independently developed systems leveraging most of the scope (e.g., at least 80% of the core data elements) using appropriate data and scenarios based on at least one of the declared scopes of the artefact (e.g., at a Connectathon).
+**AFMM 2** AFMM 1 PLUS the artefact has been tested and successfully supports interoperability among at least three independently developed systems leveraging most of the scope (e.g. at least 80% of the core data elements) using appropriate data and scenarios based on at least one of the declared scopes of the artefact (e.g. at a Connectathon).
 These interoperability results must have been reported to and accepted by the FHIRWG.

 **AFMM 3** AFMM 2 PLUS the artefact has been verified by the work group as meeting the [Conformance Resource Quality Guidelines](https://confluence.hl7.org/display/FHIR/Conformance+QA+Criteria); has been subject to a round of formal balloting; has at least 10 distinct implementer comments recorded in the tracker drawn from at least 3 organisations resulting in at least one substantive change.

-**AFMM 4** AFMM 3 PLUS the artefact is published in a formal publication (e.g., a FHIR Implementation Guide), and implemented in multiple prototype projects.
+**AFMM 4** AFMM 3 PLUS the artefact is published in a formal publication (e.g. a FHIR Implementation Guide), and implemented in multiple prototype projects.
 As well, the responsible work group agrees the artefact is sufficiently stable to require implementer consultation for subsequent non-backward compatible changes.

-**AFMM 5** AFMM 4 PLUS the artefact has been published in two formal publication release cycles at AFMM1+ (i.e., Trial Use level) and has been implemented in at least 5 independent production systems.
+**AFMM 5** AFMM 4 PLUS the artefact has been published in two formal publication release cycles at AFMM1+ (i.e. Trial Use level) and has been implemented in at least 5 independent production systems.

 **Normative** AFMM 5 PLUS the responsible work group and the FHIRWG agree the material is ready to lock down according to the [inter-version](https://hl7.org/fhir/versions.html#change) change rules and the artefact has passed HL7 AU normative ballot.
 This is synonymous with [Normative](https://hl7.org/fhir/versions.html#normative) standard status.